namonajem/UNI-SEMG6/use-cases/use-case-2.md

 ### Goal in Context

-As a *Data Analyst* I want *get a list of a given number of countries that are the most populated in a given territory* so that *I can make a report*.
+As a *Data Analyst* I want *to get a list of a given number of countries that are the most populated in a given territory* so that *I can make a report*.

 ### Scope